fanav/Energy_Spectrum/README.md

 The reference to cite is: [https://doi.org/10.1016/j.cma.2020.112885](https://doi.org/10.1016/j.cma.2020.112885)

-"A High-Order Multiscale Approach to Turbulence for Compact Nodal Schemes"

-Farshad Navah (farshad.navah@mail.mcgill.ca) ; Marta de la Llave Plata, Vincent Couaillier
+Farshad Navah, Marta de la Llave Plata, Vincent Couaillier, A high-order multiscale approach to turbulence for compact nodal schemes, Computer Methods in Applied Mechanics and Engineering, Volume 363,

-McGill University / ONERA Châtillon
+2020,
+112885,
+ISSN 0045-7825.

 The extended pre-published manuscript can be consulted at: [https://arxiv.org/abs/1809.03966](https://arxiv.org/abs/1809.03966)